 Once rare like a legendary loot drop, new MMOs are now more common than ever.
-And as part of a genre built upon freedom and vast numbers of players coming together, they’re among the most ambitious games around.
-Each one promises a sprawling world, a vibrant community, and enough content to make Geralt blush and go all dizzy.
+And as part of a genre built upon freedom and vast numbers of players coming together, they are among the most ambitious games around.
+Each one promises a sprawling world, a vibrant community, and enough content to make you blush and go all dizzy.
 New MMORPGs are full of potential, but they’re also precariously close to failure – history is littered with MMOs that have had their moment in the spotlight or never garnered the attention they deserved.

-In the interest of saving you hours spent in character creation for a game you might not even like, we’ve compiled a handy list of all the new MMOs that are worth your time.
-But we've also gone one step further: as the worlds of MMORPGs are ever-changing, we've included games with recent updates, new content drops, and the like, plus new massively multiplayer online games with RPG elements.
+In the interest of saving you hours spent in character creation for a game you might not even like, we have compiled a handy list of all the new MMOs that are worth your time.
+But we have also gone one step further: as the worlds of MMORPGs are ever-changing, we have included games with recent updates, new content drops, and the like, plus new massively multiplayer online games with RPG elements.
 So, from newly updated sword-and-sorcery classics to emerging action-RPGs, these are the new MMOs you should be paying attention to.